MasouShizuka/projects.yazi/README.md

 > [!NOTE]
 > Yazi's api sometimes doesn't work on Windows, which is why the `lua` method is proposed

-`method` means the method of saving projects:
+`method`: the method of saving projects:
 - `yazi`: using `yazi` api to save to `.dds` file
-- `lua`: using Lua to save
+- `lua`: using `lua` api to save

-`lua_save_path` means the path of saved file with lua api, the defalut is
+`lua_save_path`: the path of saved file with lua api, the defalut is
 - `Windows`: `%APPDATA%/yazi/state/projects.json`
-- `Unix`: `~/.config/yazi/state/projects.json`
+- `Unix`: `~/.local/state/yazi/projects.json`

 ### `last`

 The last project is loaded by `load_last` command.

-When `update_after_save` enabled, the saved project will be saved to last project.
+`update_after_save`: the saved project will be saved to last project.

-When `update_after_load` enabled, the loaded project will be saved to last project.
+`update_after_load`: the loaded project will be saved to last project.

-When `load_after_start` enabled, the last project will be loaded after starting.
+`load_after_start`: the last project will be loaded after starting.
+- Only work with `lua` method, please refer to [#2](https://github.com/MasouShizuka/projects.yazi/issues/2)

 ### `merge`

-When `quit_after_merge` enabled, the merged project will be exited after merging.
+`quit_after_merge`: the merged project will be exited after merging.

 ### `notify`

-When enabled, notifications will be shown when the user saves/loads/deletes/merges a project and deletes all projects.
+When enabled, notifications are displayed when actions are performed.

 `title`, `timeout`, `level` are the same as [ya.notify](https://yazi-rs.github.io/docs/plugins/utils/#ya.notify).